Analysis | What Remains in Fed Toolkit to Ease Stress on Dollar

 4. What are dollar funding markets telling us?

 After Western nations imposed sanctions on Russia’s banking system, the cost of converting both euro and yen payments into dollars using what are known as three-month cross-currency basis swaps reached the widest levels since March 2020.
 The gap between future Libor and Federal Reserve rates, a key gauge of funding stress known as the FRA/OIS spread, also widened for one-month contracts by the most since March 2020.
-Spreads have since retreated from those extreme levels, but the geopolitical uncertainty could still put some pressure on U.S. funding rates in coming weeks.
+Some spreads have retreated from those extreme levels, but the geopolitical uncertainty could still put some pressure on U.S. funding rates.
 That’s because when investors get nervous, they tend to shorten up their lending maturities and shift to more secure sources of funding.
 Barclays strategists said they expect demand for Treasury bills and U.S. bank deposits to rise as participants seek these safe harbors.

 More stories like this are available on bloomberg.com